bioforensics/MicroHapDB/dbbuild/README.md

 - `Refr`: the allele represented in the reference genome
 - `Alt`: the alternate allele (or comma-separated list of alternate alleles) present in the marker definition

-For example, the `indel.tsv` file for ALFRED looks like this.
+For example, the entire `indel.tsv` file for ALFRED looks like this.

 ```
 Marker	VariantIndex	Refr	Alt